-DGJ Organics Hangover Hair comes in a 150ml bottle and you can buy it for £5.49.
-It has a pleasant smell but after I read its ingredients list I was surprised to find Paraffinum Liquidum – something you don’t normally find in more natural products.
+DGJ Organics Hangover Hair comes in a 150ml bottle and has a pleasant smell but after I read its ingredients list I was surprised to find Paraffinum Liquidum – something you don’t normally find in more natural products.

 Here is a full list of ingredients: